 Ask yourself this question when trying to figure out if you need to keep it.
 There are important documents you do need to keep such as:

 - Student Loans

 - Medical Records

-When you establish a paper system, it’s much easier to manage.
-Use an area in your home that you can dedicate to your mail and know you will use it everyday.
+Organizing paper can be challenging but when you establish a good system, it’s much easier to manage.
+Use an area in your home that you can dedicate to your mail and know you will use it every day.